MandyHenderson/BizBenchmark/README.md

 **Data Structure for FinRED:**
 - ID: a unique identifier for each instance.
-- Specific Instruction: a detailed instruction for financial named entity recognition tasks, providing guidelines to identify and classify named entities from financial documents into three categories: persons (PER), organizations (ORG), and locations (LOC).
 - Text: sentences extracted from financial agreements and SEC fillings.
 - Answer: structured names entity annotations in the format of 'entity name, entity type' pairs.